glenn-syj/TIL/WebSocket/240704_WebSocket_WebSocket-and-STOMP-(2).md

 **Disclaimer**

-- Last modified(yy/mm/dd): 24/07/04
+- Last modified(yy/mm/dd): 24/07/05
 - Written By: [@glenn-syj](https://github.com/glenn-syj)

 ## Explanation

 ### Start Point

 In [the previous article](https://github.com/glenn-syj/TIL/blob/master/WebSocket/240703_Websocket_WebSocket-and-STOMP-(1).md), there was a main concern that why WebSocket is related to STOMP.
-Saying again, WebSocket is a

 This article features a brief description of the STOMP and the reason WebSocket and STOMP are tied together.